umputun/spot/README.md

 - Define tasks with a list of commands and the list of target hosts.
 - Support for remote hosts specified directly or through inventory files/URLs.
-- Everything can be defined in a simple YAML file.
+- Everything can be defined in a simple YAML or TOML file.
 - Run scripts on remote hosts as well as on the localhost.
 - Built-in commands: copy, sync, delete and wait.
 - Concurrent execution of task on multiple hosts.